nodefony/nodefony/src/nodefony/cli/builder/project/skeletons/README.md

 #### Nodefony is ported with ECMAScript 6 ( Class, Inheritance ).

-You can follow Nodefony-core build with github actions at **<https://github.com/nodefony/nodefony/actions>**
+You can follow Nodefony build with github actions at **<https://github.com/nodefony/nodefony/actions>**

 ## **Resources for Newcomers**